Sleep Apnea 101: Definitions

 < 5 per hour = Normal

 15 - 30 per hour = Moderate

 - Ambient Tracking technology is a rainout reduction feature created by Fisher & Paykel.
 Ambient Tracking Technology monitors the ambient temperature and adjusts heat to maintain the most effective humidification, given the ambient conditions.
 The Ambient Tracking Technology uses an auto-adjusting heater plate to maximize humidity delivered while adjusting for room temperature.
 The level of humidity delivered is dependent on room temperature.

 Effects of Ambient Temperature on Humidification

 Every APAP machine can be placed in a CPAP mode to blow one straight pressure like a CPAP.
-However, no CPAP can automatically adjust pressure like an APAP.
-An example of an APAP machine is the DeVilbiss IntelliPAP AutoAdjust that comes with built in Smart Code therapy tracking software.
+However, CPAP machines cannot automatically adjust pressure like an APAP.
+This DeVilbiss IntelliPAP AutoAdjust is an example of an APAP machine that comes with built-in Smart Code therapy tracking software.

 This is distinct from an awakening, which is an arousal that lasts for more than 15 seconds.

 - Auto Altitude Adjustment is the CPAP machine's ability to compensate for changes in altitude automatically.

 The feature allows the patient to travel to different altitudes without having the pressure setting adjusted.
 Because atmospheric pressure changes with altitude, most machines need adjustment in order to provide the correct pressure at different altitudes.